AdobeDocs/commerce-merchant-services.en/help/product-recommendations/type.md

 ---
 # Recommendation Types

 Adobe Commerce provides a large set of recommendations that you can deploy to various pages on your site.
-All of the recommendation types are data-driven.
+All recommendation types are data-driven.
 They are powered by behavioral data, product attribute data, and metrics.
 For easy reference, recommendation types are grouped as follows:

 - [Personalized](#personalized)
 - [Cross-sells and up-sells](#crossup)